kevinjshah2207/Client-Server-Application/README.md

 | Loadbalancer | Represents the interface between servers and clients.
 He receives requests from clients and by applying Round Robin he chooses a server to execute the customer's request.
 He is also responsible for returning the values to the clients.|

-## Contribution
-This project is carried out as part of a practical work in class.
-He was supervised by Dr. Mariem Lahami.

 ### Authors:
  - Deep Mistry